XSNOW(6) User Commands XSNOW(6)

 0: use one desktop for snow, 1: use all desktops (default: 1).

 -above Snow above your windows.
 Default is to snow below your windows.
+NOTE: in some

-NOTE: in some environments this results in an un-clickable
+environments this results in an un-clickable desktop.

 -xwininfo

-Use a cursor to point at the window you want the snow to be
+Use a cursor to point at the window you want the snow to be fallen in.

 -stopafter <n>